floooh/oryol/code/Modules/Core/README.md

 even have a main() function or where an app can be suspended and restored at will by the operating system.

-To hide all these dirty platform-specific details, Oryol offers a convenient application class *Oryol::App* which implements a simple *application-state-model*.
+To hide all these platform-specific details, Oryol offers a convenient application class *Oryol::App* which implements a simple *application-state-model*.
 During the lifetime of an Oryol application, the app goes through different states, controlled by a derived application subclass.
 While a state is active, an associated per-frame method is called